 Download the data

 1. What do the charts show?

-- Chart 1: the percentage of students achieving each grade in GCSE in the subject selected (grey lines)
+- Chart 1: the percentage of students achieving each grade in GCSE in the subject selected (black lines)

 - Chart 2: data used in chart 1 for female students (orange lines)